sunnymatt/reembrace/README.md

 ---
 This project requires `npm`.
 Upon downloading, please install the requirements by running `npm install` in the root folder.
 You should also `cd` into the `client` folder and run `npm install` there as well.

 This project uses the MERN stack: Node.js + Express on the backend with a MongoDB database and frontend in ReactJS.
 Because it is an SMS based app, we use the Twilio API to manage receiving/sending texts.
 To run it on your own, you'll need to create an account on Twilio, create a number, and set the incoming SMS webhook to your local server.
+For local testing, we recommend using [ngrok](https://ngrok.com/).

 ## Server-side
 The server-side app runs on Node.js with a MongoDB database.
-Run `node server.js` in the root folder to get the server up and running.
+Run `mongod` to get your MongoDB database up and running.
+Then, run `node server.js` in the root folder to get the server up and running.

 ## Front-end
 The front-end admin dashboard is in ReactJS. `cd` to the `client` folder and run `npm start` to initialize the client.
 If in WSL, run `BROWSER=none yarn start` instead (on my computer, adding this suffix removed an error with opening Google chrome).